Toronto Pearson International Airport: Future

-In February 2017, the GTAA announced a proposed transit hub to be located across from Terminal 3 that would connect with Union Pearson Express and may connect with other transit lines extended to the airport like Line 5 Eglinton LRT of the Toronto subway and GO Expansion (formerly known as GO Transit Regional Express Rail).
+In February 2017, the GTAA announced a proposed transit hub to be located across from Terminal 3 that would connect with Union Pearson Express and may connect with other transit lines extended to the airport.
+They include Line 5 Eglinton LRT of the Toronto subway and GO Expansion (formerly known as GO Transit Regional Express Rail).
 This proposal would eliminate the Terminal Link connecting Terminals 1 and 3 with a bridge from the transit hub to Terminal 3 and another bridge connecting Terminal 3 to Terminal 1.

-Since 2020, Metrolinx is planning the second phase of the Eglinton Crosstown West Extension, which is a western extension of the under-construction Line 5 Eglinton to a proposed transit hub at Pearson Airport across the terminals at the site of Viscount Station.
+Since 2020, Metrolinx has been planning the second phase of the Eglinton Crosstown west extension, which is a western extension of the under-construction Line 5 Eglinton to a proposed transit hub at Pearson Airport across the terminals at the site of Viscount station.
 The extension is scheduled to open in 2030–31.
-As of 2020, the segment of the extension to Pearson Airport is under study by Metrolinx and the GTAA.
+As of 2020, the extension to Pearson Airport is under study by Metrolinx and the GTAA.
 The line will connect the airport to Midtown Toronto and Scarborough with additional transfers to downtown Toronto via Line 1 Yonge–University.
 Metrolinx is also studying a potential connection with Line 6 Finch West to the transit hub with additional transfers on Line 1 Yonge–University to York University and Vaughan Metropolitan Centre.
-Other connections like the Mississauga Transitway, which would connect the airport to Mississauga City Centre, are being studied.
+Other connections, such as the Mississauga Transitway, which would connect the airport to Mississauga City Centre, are being studied.